Rovaniemi Itineraries

 Return toward the city center for a relaxed lunch in a hotel restaurant with comfortable seating, good service, and an accessible entrance.

-Arktikum — interactive Arctic science & culture exhibits
+Arktikum — Arctic museum and science centre

 Local Tips from the travel experts